Real-Ripple/Ripple/README.md

 - Non-blocking UI using Tkinter.
 - Memory-only context to avoid truncation and preserve conversational continuity.

-## Changes in Ripple-1.1.1.py
+## Changes in Ripple-1.1.2.py
-- SYSTEM_PROMPT updated to encourage briefer, more conversational responses.
-- Discouraged triple backticks from being outputted by the model, to prevent formatting errors.
+- Overhauled the system prompt, and memory generation system to avoid the model's context length overflowing, which led to premature termination of the generations in some cases.

 ## Quick Start